selinsahinn/FoodSafety/README.md

 2. You can create the database manually using MySQL Workbench or terminal.

-3. MySQL must be running on port 3306.

-4. The database connection settings (username, password, DB name) should be updated in: src/main/resources/application.properties
+3. The database connection settings (username, password, DB name) should be updated in: src/main/resources/application.properties

 #### 🎥 Demo